jeremyash13/Obsidian_Vault/Time Complexity - Big O Notation.md

 ## O(1) - Constant Time
-- has the same run time no matter the `input` size
+- has the same run-time no matter the `input` size
 - ideal efficiency

 ## O(log n) - Logarithmic Time